pandey-ankit/coherence-new/lab6/lab6.md

       curl -i -b cookie.txt http://localhost:8080/api/session/counter1
       ```

-      You will see the output shows the `counter1` attribute with a value of 2 as we have specified to use the same cookie to simulate the same session.
+      You will see the output shows the `counter1` attribute with a value of 2 as we have specified to use the same cookie
+      to ensure proper session association.

       ```bash
       f9954e1b-35d4-4a2d-8a69-5f206df6b125 counter1=2